PostHog/posthog.com/contents/blog/how-we-built-an-app-server.md

 - once processing is complete (`exportEvents`, `onEvent`)
     - useful for exporting data to external services such as BigQuery, Snowflake, or Databricks.

-These functions are exported when apps are uploaded to PostHog.
+When users upload apps to PostHog, these we export these functions from the files.
 From there they run as callable functions on VMs as part of our ingestion pipeline and also have access to extensions like storage, caching, and logging.
 Overall, it looks like this:

 ![VM](../images/blog/how-we-built-an-app-server/vm.png)